smithjessk/docs/coroutines/devs/jess/daily-progress.md

 - **1 June 2016**: Found and documented [a macro issue](https://github.com/storm-enroute/coroutines/issues/20).
 Worked through understanding the cause a bit more, and started to set up an environment to debug macros.
 Continued porting more Async tests.
 Updated [my first pull request](https://github.com/storm-enroute/coroutines/pull/18) to fit the [Storm Enroute styleguide](http://storm-enroute.com/dev/styleguide/).

 - **2 June 2016**: Imported the rest of the Async tests into Coroutines.
 Tomorrow, I'm going to work more on understanding the Bytecode issue.
 I'll also work on fixing [issue 20](https://github.com/storm-enroute/coroutines/issues/20).

+- **3 and 6 June 2016**: Made [partial progress on issue 20](https://github.com/storm-enroute/coroutines/issues/20#issuecomment-224004035).
+Worked through some more subtleties that emerged in testing.
+Worked through the Bytecode issue some more. *NOTE*: This information is split over two days because, to be blunt, neither day was very productive.
+If I fall behind schedule, I'll work this weekend to catch up.